alonzowolfram/network-scores/README.md

 ## pData
 The pData is an R **data.frame** that MUST contain at least the following three columns: **Sample**, **Drugs**, and **Dataset**.
 Additional columns are allowed, and the order of the columns is not important, but at the bare minimum those three columns must be present and named as such.
 Each row consists of one experimental observation: one sample (cell line, patient sample, etc.) treated with one or more drugs.

--The **Sample** column is a **character vector** containing the identifier of the sample treated with the drugs.
+- The **Sample** column is a **character vector** containing the identifier of the sample treated with the drugs.
 The identifier will be part of the disease-network file name; see the next subsection for how to name these files.
--The **Drugs** column is a **character vector** in which all the drugs used to treat the corresponding sample are listed in a single string, the individual drugs separated with an underscore (_).
+- The **Drugs** column is a **character vector** in which all the drugs used to treat the corresponding sample are listed in a single string, the individual drugs separated with an underscore (_).
--The **Dataset** column is a **character vector** containing an arbitrary identifier of the data set the sample is a part of.
+- The **Dataset** column is a **character vector** containing an arbitrary identifier of the data set the sample is a part of.

 Below is an example of a pData data frame:
 | Sample | Drugs | Dataset |